-The awareness of consequences has an important and direct impact on individual, social factors, and intentions in TPB, and indirectly affects behavior^[38].
-The willingness to engage in EL behavior is based on their pre-cognitive perception of possible outcomes.
-When residents perceive the benefits of EL, it exerts a positive influence on individual behavioral intention.
-Conversely, instances, where EL contributes to management confusion and gives rise to conflicts of interest within the group, can hinder participation.
-Therefore, we can draw the following conclusion.
+Awareness of consequences has an important and direct impact on individual, social factors, and intentions in TPB and indirectly affects behavior[38].
+Their willingness to engage in EL behavior is based on their pre-cognitive perception of possible outcomes.
+When residents perceive the benefits of EL, it exerts a positive influence on individual behavioral intentions.
+Conversely, instances where EL contributes to management confusion and gives rise to conflicts of interest within the group can hinder participation.
+Therefore, we can draw the following conclusion:

-- H6: Perceived benefits of EL have a positively influence on residents' behavioral intention (BI). - H7: Perceived costs of EL have a negatively influence on residents' behavioral intention (BI).
+H6: Perceived benefits of EL have a positive influence on residents' behavioral intentions (BI).

+H7: Perceived costs of EL have a negative influence on residents' behavioral intentions (BI).